akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 yarn addd @apollo/client graphql
 ```

-The `@apollo/client` package contains the state management/caching and error handling while `grahpql` parses the GraphQL queries.
+The `@apollo/client` package contains the state management/caching and error handling while `graphql` parses the GraphQL queries.

 Now that we have these packages installed we’ll create the building blocks that are necessary to communicate with the GraphQL endpoint.